tomatoes-app/tomatoes-swift-sdk/README.md

 ```
 ### App Transport Security

-App Transport Security was introduced with iOS 9 to enforce secure Internet connections.
-To securely connect to Tomatoes, add the following exception to your application's `Info.plist` file.
+App Transport Security was introduced with iOS 9 to enforce secure Internet connections, but Tomatoes doesn't support HTTPS yet.
+Allow insecure connections to Tomatoes by adding the following exception to your application's `Info.plist` file.

 ```xml
 <key>NSAppTransportSecurity</key>